jnozzi/cocoadev.com/SiteContent/General/WhenCanWeStartDiscussingTheNewStuffFromWWDC.markdown

 What about the inability to unload a shared lib opened via dlopen() ?
 I used to be able to do this under linux, and while it's not critical for my work, it would make my life a hell of a lot easier -- since I could simply have my program reload a freshly tweaked and recompiled library, instead of shutting down and restarting every time. -- Anonymous

-Mac OS X's dyld currently can't unload dynamic libraries. -- [[AdamAtlas]]
+Mac OS X's dyld currently can't unload dynamic libraries. -- General/AdamAtlas

 I thought dyld could unload dynamic libraries, and it's the Obj-C run-time that causes the bundles to be un-unloadable.

 The objective-c runtime doesn't seem to have anything to do with it.
-I wrote a C test program a while back and, not only does it ''not'' unload, but dlerror() doesn't tell you anything.
+I wrote a C test program a while back and, not only does it *not* unload, but dlerror() doesn't tell you anything.
 It's annoying. -- Same Anonymous

 ----

-what about this new [[NSController]] class??
+what about this new General/NSController class??

 ----

-[[MacSlash]] reports (http://macslash.org/article.pl?sid=03/07/15/1054245) that [[NSAttributedString]] can handle Word's ''.doc'' format.
-Just the basics, mind�font, size, tabs, etc. But there are new text and paragraph attributes, including, apparently, the outline font style. -- [[DustinVoss]]
+General/MacSlash reports (http://macslash.org/article.pl?sid=03/07/15/1054245) that General/NSAttributedString can handle Word's *.doc* format.
+Just the basics, mind�font, size, tabs, etc. But there are new text and paragraph attributes, including, apparently, the outline font style. -- General/DustinVoss

 ----